brendongu/us-uniprep/README.md

             * cd (your login username)                      (your school login username: ie. nguyenj (John Nguyen); gub (Brendon Gu))

             * mkdir Meteor                                  (This will create a Meteor directory (folder) in your personal folder)

+    - If you are using a personal computer, you just need to create the folder in your C:\ drive.
+This can be done by just using File Explorer.

+4. Extract the zip into the Meteor folder just created.
+5. Run the app.

+    - Next, in Powershell/Command Prompt:

+            * cd Meteor

+            * cd us-uniprep-master

+            * meteor npm install

+            * meteor